dbblumenthal/amim-test-suite/README.md

 The results will be stored in the results folder in the following format: NETWORK_GENERATOR_CUSTOM.csv

 ### Visualize your results
-For the results analysis we provide users with one-sample t-test or Mann-Whitney u-test.
-One sample t-test is applied when not enough data on the original network is available to execute Mann-Whitney u-test.
-Please note, that minimal information that is needed for the analysis includes 1 run on the original network (any network) and 1 run on any generator for any condition.
+Please note, that minimal information that is needed for the visualization includes 1 run on the original network (any network) and 1 run on any generator for any condition.
 For instance:
 ```shell
 #for sequential execution